manuperera81/manuperera81/README.md

 - 👋 Hi, I’m @manuperera81
-- 👀 I’m interested in Learning and experiement new things
+- 👀 I’m interested in Learning and experiencing new things
-- 🌱 I’m experienced Software Test Automation Engineer
+- 🌱 I’m an experienced Data Analyst.
-- 💞️ I’m looking to collaborate on Testers
+- 💞️ I’m looking to collaborate with Startups
 - 📫 Reach me on [linkedin](https://www.linkedin.com/in/manujaya-perera/)

 <!---